 The sections describe how to insert an SFP transceiver into an SFP slot.
 The SFP transceivers are hot-pluggable and hot-swappable.
-You can plug in and out the transceiver to/from any SFP port without having to power down the Managed Switch, as the Figure 2-7 shows.
+You can plug in and out the transceiver to/from any SFP port without having to power down the Managed Switch, as the Figure 2-1-7 shows.

-Figure 2-7 Plug in the SFP transceiver
+Figure 2-1-7 Plug in the SFP transceiver

-Approved PLANET SFP Transceivers
+■ Approved PLANET SFP Transceivers

-PLANET Managed Switch supports both Single mode and Multi-mode SFP transceiver.
+PLANET Managed Switch supports both single mode and multi-mode SFP transceivers.
 The following list of approved PLANET SFP transceivers is correct at the time of publication: